The Simons Observatory: pipeline comparison and validation for large-scale B-modes

 While the NILC implementation described above is blind, it can be extended to a semi-blind approach that introduces a certain level of foreground modeling.
-For example, constrained ILC \citep[cILC,][]{2011MNRAS.410.2481R} explicitly nullifies one or more contaminant components in the observed data (such as thermal dust) by including their modeled SED in the variance minimization problem that calculates the weights in Equation~\ref{eq:nilc_weights}.
-This foreground modeling can be further extended to include the moment expansion of the SED described in Section~\ref{ssec:pipelines.Cell}.
-This method, known as constrained moment ILC \citep[cMILC][]{2021MNRAS.503.2478R}, has been shown to be effective for cleaning the large-scale $B$-mode contamination for space experiments such as LiteBIRD.
+For example, constrained ILC \citep[cILC,][]{2011MNRAS.410.2481R} explicitly nullifies one or more contaminants (such as thermal dust) in observed maps, by including their modeled SED in the variance minimization that results in the ILC weights (see Eq.~\ref{eq:nilc_weights}).
+This foreground modeling can be further extended to include the moment expansion of the SED described in Sect.~\ref{ssec:pipelines.Cell}.
+This method, known as constrained moment ILC \citep[cMILC][]{2021MNRAS.503.2478R}, has proven effective at cleaning the large-scale B-mode contamination for space experiments such as LiteBIRD.
 While not used in this work, these extensions and others will be considered in future analyses with more complex foregrounds and systematics.